rayan123-4/My-WebOS-Stardance/README.md

 7. A Scrollable side icon bar, to sort out all my apps.
 8. A Manual app, to learn what features this OS has and where to find them.
 9. Added a secret feature and a ding sound when its activated.
+10. Made a calculator app using Python Tkinter (I did the python code and then used Replit to get it into the browser, but I did make the python code using the tutorial in **Other**)

 ## Credits: